 Our half-day programs are a unique opportunity for students to develop academic and technical knowledge and skills in a morning or afternoon session while attending classes at their sending high school.
-BTC offers a one-year Tech Exploratory Program (Design Innovation) for students in grades 9 or 10, and eleven (10) two-year Technical Programs.
+BTC offers a one-year Tech Exploratory Program (Design Innovation and Tech) for students in grade 10, and eleven (10) two-year Technical Programs.
 Most students starting our two-year programs are entering their junior year in high school.
 Students attend BTC daily in one session: morning (9:35-11:47 a.m.), or afternoon (12:09-2:21 p.m.).

 Two-year technical programs are available in many fields of study.
 Each student who completes a technical program will be awarded six high school credits.
-Students will also be awarded Vermont High School proficiencies to assist in making academic progress towards graduation.
 See individual program descriptions for specific academic and elective credits awarded.
 In addition, many BTC programs offer students dual enrollment credits through articulation agreements with local colleges/universities.

-The Tech Exploratory Program is a one-year program.
-This program is available to freshmen and sophomore students only.
+The Design Innovation and Tech Program is a one-year program.
+This program is available to sophomore students only.
 Each student who completes a Tech Exploratory program will be awarded three high school credits.
 See program descriptions for specific academic and elective credits awarded.